List of school attacks in China: April 2025

-On April 22, 2025, a woman drove into pedestrians at the gate of Sumeng Township Central Primary School in Jinhua, Zhejiang, killing between six and fourteen people, most of whom were students.
+On April 22, 2025, a woman drove into pedestrians at the gate of Sumeng Township Central Primary School in Jinhua, Zhejiang, killing between seven and fourteen people, most of whom were students.

 June 2025

 On June 4, 2025, a stabbing was reported at Wuhan University in Wuhan, Hubei.
 A 23-year-old student surnamed Zhu attacked three people in the university cafeteria.
 No one was seriously injured, and Zhu was detained.

-On June 26, 2025, following a quarrel with his wife, 35-year-old Han Moumou drove into a group of students and teachers as they were returning to school.
-At least six people were killed, and five others were injured.

 August 2025

-On August 3, 2025, at around 6 p.m., a man perpetrated a knife attack near a primary school in Leiyang, Hunan province, where two people were killed and three more were injured.
-The suspect, 31-year-old Duan Mouchao, was arrested.
+On August 3, 2025, at around 6 p.m., a man perpetrated a knife attack near a primary school in Leiyang, Hunan, where two people were killed and three more were injured.
+The suspect, 31-year-old Duan Chao, was arrested.

 October 2025

-At approximately 5:30 pm on October 22, 2025, a 48-year-old man surnamed Chen rammed his car into citizens at the entrance of Chongqing Road Primary School in Shiyan.
-He injured at least 10 people.
+At approximately 5:30 pm on October 22, 2025, a 48-year-old man surnamed Chen rammed his car into citizens at the entrance of Chongqing Road Primary School in Shiyan, Hubei, injuring at least 10 people.